Illumina/IlluminaConnectedAnnotationsDocumentation/docs/introduction/getting-started.md

 :::info Glitches in the Matrix
 Every once in a while, the download process does not go smoothly.
 Perhaps the internet connection cut out or you ran out of disk space.
 The DataManager attempts to detect these situations by checking the file sizes at the very end.
-If you see that a file was marked `truncated`, try fixing the root cause and running the downloader again.
+If you see that a file was marked `truncated`, try fixing the root cause and running the DataManager again.
 :::

 :::tip